The Passion of the Christ: Criticism of excessive violence

 A.O.
 Scott in The New York Times wrote "The Passion of the Christ is so relentlessly focused on the savagery of Jesus' final hours that this film seems to arise less from love than from wrath, and to succeed more in assaulting the spirit than in uplifting it."
 David Edelstein, Slate's film critic, dubbed the film "a two-hour-and-six-minute snuff movie—The Jesus Chainsaw Massacre—that thinks it's an act of faith", and further criticized Gibson for focusing on the brutality of Jesus' execution, instead of his religious teachings.

 In 2008, writer Michael Gurnow in American Atheists stated much the same, labeling the work a mainstream snuff film.
-Critic Armond White, in his review of the film for Africana.com offered another perspective on the violence in the film.
+Critic Armond White, in his review of the film for Africana.com, offered another perspective on the violence in the film.
 He wrote, "Surely Gibson knows (better than anyone in Hollywood is willing to admit) that violence sells.
 It's problematic that this time, Gibson has made a film that asks for a sensitive, serious, personal response to violence rather than his usual glorifying of vengeance."

 During Diane Sawyer's interview of him, Gibson said:

 I wanted it to be shocking; and I wanted it to be extreme...So that they see the enormity of that sacrifice; to see that someone could endure that and still come back with love and forgiveness, even through extreme pain and suffering and ridicule.
 The actual crucifixion was more violent than what was shown on the film, but I thought no one would get anything out of it.

-Sequel

-In June 2016, writer Randall Wallace stated that he and Gibson had begun work on a sequel to The Passion of the Christ which will focus on the resurrection of Jesus, and the events surrounding the resurrection.
-Wallace previously worked with Gibson as the screenwriter for Braveheart and director of We Were Soldiers.
-In September of that year, Gibson expressed his interest in directing it.
-He estimated that release of the film was still "probably three years off", stating that "it is a big project".
-He implied that part of the movie would be taking place in Hell and, while talking to Raymond Arroyo, said that it also may show flashbacks depicting the fall of the Angels.